 The potential for recycling CDW is much higher than the potential to recycle (fractions) of MSW, but the demolition processes must be adapted accordingly and require a pre-demolition audit in order to identify products that need to be kept separate from the waste fractions to be recycled.

-Overall, the CDW poses the highest quantities Another major challenge that needs to be addressed is to focus on the standardization of recycled construction materials as well as on quality assurance during the production of these recycled products.
+Another major challenge that needs to be addressed is to focus on the standardization of recycled construction materials as well as on quality assurance during the production of these recycled products.
 Only a focus on the quality of recycled products will allow for elevating the image of recycled construction waste.